 She worked full time and was getting ready for retirement and she only had a couple years left to do so.
 If she finished working those 2 years, she would get full retirement benefits and she worked at the company for 35 years and she did NOT want to throw it away.
 She was always a hard worker and had great work ethics, but unfortunately, her dedication to her work, should have been more dedicated to her health.
 Sometimes, taking a few less dollars for retirement benefits would make you much more wealthy because you would have your health and you can't put a price on that!

-Cancer of The Uterus Picture
+Diagram of Uterus

 How Long Does It Take For Uterine Cancer To Start Showing Symptoms

 My mom finally retired from work and received her long earned retirement pension (which to tell you the truth, isn't much more than if she would have retired those few years earlier).
 After she retired, she decided to get back on track with the Dr.s and find out about all this abnormal bleeding, discharge, losing control of her bladder, pain, etc. Things just started to progressively get worse, but not too extreme.
 Her body was trying to tell her for the last 3 years that something wasn't right, but didn't jolt her enough like I wish it would have.